The test of a good investment

 Disappointments in the earnings of technology companies were the catalyst to stock price pressures.
 Every company whether it had earnings or not was been hit hard.
 Given time, technology is a solid long term play at it is the way of the future.
 In the short term, it will be quality that comes back up.
 Companies with no earnings will stay down while companies that can show profits and earnings will rebound in time.
 It is, again, the fundamentals like profitability that shine when markets are tough.
 When markets are good, we often forget about fundamentals.

 There are some lessons to every story and here, there is no exception to the rule.
 Remember these lessons the next time you hear a good story.

 - What goes up the most can come down the most.
-Even though technology was and will continue to be the way of the future, it is important that investments which provide the best returns in good times can also provide the worst returns in bad times.
+Even though the technology was and will continue to be the way of the future, it is important that investments that provide the best returns in good times can also provide the worst returns in bad times.

 - If it is too good to be true, it probably is.
 Groucho Marx said it best.
 Risk and return go hand in hand.
 If you think you can earn the highest returns with no risk, think again.
 Investing is a tradeoff and you must determine your sacrifices.

 - Good research leads to good decisions.
 Investing has always been premised on research.
 The more research you do, the more likely you are to be happy with the investment.
 It is amazing how a little common sense goes a long way.